How Many Calories Should You Eat Per Day?

 Using only average numbers

-Average calorie intake per day is not the same as your personal maintenance calories.
+Average calorie ranges are helpful, but they are not the same as your personal maintenance calories.

 Practical Way to Find Your Daily Calorie Intake

-2. Adjust for your daily movement and exercise.
+2. Adjust for your normal movement, work routine, and exercise.

-3. Choose your goal: lose, maintain, or gain.
+3. Choose your goal: lose weight, maintain weight, or gain weight.

 Frequently Asked Questions